lab1092/blender-manual_ja/manual/textures/mapping/uv/layout_editing.rst

 Snapping
 ========

-Snapping in UV is also similar to :doc:`Snapping in 3D </3d_interaction/transform_control/snap>`, but only snapping to UVs works, however, the :guilabel:`Snap to Pixels` option in the :guilabel:`UVs Menu` will force the UVs to snap to the pixels of an image if loaded.
+Snapping in UV is also similar to :doc:`Snapping in 3D </3d_interaction/transform_control/snap>`, but only snapping to UVs works, however, the *Snap to Pixels* option in the *UVs Menu* will force the UVs to snap to the pixels of an image if loaded.

-Additional tools can be found in the :guilabel:`UVs Menu` under the :guilabel:`Snap` Submenu:
+Additional tools can be found in the *UVs Menu* under the *Snap* Submenu:

 Snap Pixels
    Moves selection to nearest pixel